Senior Tips | December 16, 2020

 The great news is that stress, and the techniques to manage it, are usually easy for most people to practice.
 Meditation, breathing exercises, physical movement and other tactics can help seniors continue to live a high quality of life and can even improve overall wellness.

 As we continue to keep our homes and families safe during COVID-19, it is even more important to focus on the mental health needs of our seniors when it comes to stress.

-Several studies have shown that stress is linked to a number of mental and physical problems, from anxiety and depression to hypertension and immune system complications.
+Several studies have shown that stress is linked to mental and physical problems, from anxiety and depression to hypertension and immune system complications.
 In fact, it’s estimated that stress increases the risk of heart disease by 40%, heart attack by 25%, and stroke by 50%.
-Not to mention the fact that stress can also exacerbate existing conditions – which is the last thing seniors need when their immune systems are already less efficient.
-There’s no denying the negative effects of stress, but what can seniors do to manage their stress in a positive way?
+Not to mention the fact that stress can also exacerbate existing conditions – which can be very impactful for those with less efficient immune systems.

-Fortunately, there are stress relief techniques that seniors can follow to help improve their own personal wellbeing.
-What senior clients use to manage their stress today can help better prepare them for any future stress.
+Finding moments of joy and focusing on activities and hobbies that bring meaning and purpose can help seniors manage their stress.
+Fortunately, there are many more stress relief techniques that seniors can follow to help improve their own personal wellbeing.
+What senior use to manage their stress today can help better prepare them for any future stress.

 At Comfort Keepers®, we have spent the last twenty years perfecting the art of helping seniors and other adults maintain their peace, happiness, and joy.
 To us, every moment in a senior’s life is a unique opportunity to foster positivity, going beyond daily tasks.
 Our approach to care is called Interactive Caregiving™, a philosophy centered around four central aspects of life: mind, body, nutrition, and safety.